How to start a blog (NZ)? (A comprehensive step by step guide)

 You may love cats (not judging) you can write about them.
 As long as you love writing and know it is a massive commitment.
 You can do it.

 This is a very comprehensive guide and provides everything you will need.
-Every section provides a step-by-step guide to get things done with minimal trouble.
+Every section provides a step-by-step guide to getting things done with minimal trouble.

 Screenshots and short videos are provided to avoid confusion.
 You will have a professional-looking blog by the time you reach the end of this page.